Archive for the ‘The Torn Tutu’ Category

 Wednesday, July 13th, 2011

-It’s not easy tapping aboard a moving vessel.
-But every year in celebration of Tap City!, the dance festival organized by American Tap Dance Foundation director Tony Waag, one-hundred plus tap dancers and tap enthusiasts board the Circle Line for The Copasetic Boat Ride.
-On the ship’s main deck on July 5, a circle formed in front of a jazz band, and some of the stars of today’s tap world used the swaying and rocking of the ship as an added challenge while performing their hard hitting styles.
-Watching Jason Samuels Smith and Tamii Sakurai improvise in these near impossible conditions was as thrilling as seeing Lady Liberty up close and against the setting sun.
+On the ship’s main deck on July 5, a circle of dancers formed in front of a jazz band.
+Some stars of the tap world welcomed the swaying and rocking of the ship as a challenge.
+Despite the boat’s occasional lurches and vertiginous tilts, their hard hitting styles never softened.
+Watching Jason Samuels Smith and Tamii Sakurai hit the deck with their taps (rather than their faces) was as thrilling as seeing Lady Liberty up close and against the setting sun.